 The year 2003 brought a new way of life to the halls of Lister.
 Besides the opening of Schaffer Hall, 2003 was the inaugural year for the Lister Dodgeball League.
-For the first time, the walls of the newly constructed David Tuckey Gym echoed with the resounding smacks of balls against the wall and triumphant howls when a particularly powerful headshot was executed.
-The group who formed the first executive team established the logos, jerseys and rules, creating the game we all love to this day.
+For the first time, the walls of the newly constructed David Tuckey Gym echoed with the resounding smacks of balls against the wall and triumphant howls when a particularly powerful face-shot was executed.
+The group of individuals who formed the first executive team established the logos, jerseys and rules, creating the game we all love to this day.

 Year One: The 2003-2004 Season

-In 2003, the league consisted of 20 teams, some of which were inter-tower, made up from 690 players.
-Dukes sponsored each team, with players receiving the current “All Star Special” of five dollars off teamers when you wore your jersey.
-Before any game was played, an LDL official would wait at the gym door and check each player’s Residence Card to ensure they were on the team roster.
-Referees used a red card to denote penalties and there were no side referees sent by teams.
-In the original “ten second rule,” teams consistently holding balls would forfeit the match, at the referee’s discretion.
+In 2003, the league consisted of 20 teams, some of which were inter-tower, made up of 690 players.
+Duke’s Diner sponsored each team, with players receiving the benefit of the current “AllStar Special” (five dollars off teamers when you wore your jersey).
+Before a game was played, an LDL official would check each player’s Residence Card at the gym doors to ensure they were on the team roster.
+Referees used a red card to denote penalties and there were no side referees.
+In the original “ten second rule”, teams consistently holding balls would forfeit the match at the referee’s discretion.
 The home team was given certain advantages over the other team.
-They chose the game styles played for games 1, 3, and 5 and had their choice of music.
+They chose the game styles played for games 1, 3, and 5 and moreover, had their choice of music.
 But, with this advantage, came drawbacks.
-The home team was responsible for organizing the singing of the national anthem, and would be penalized if teams failed to do so.
-Ties in the standings were broken by which team had incurred fewer penalties over the season, instead of a plus-minus system, and the referee decided the number of balls on the court before each game started.
+The home team was responsible for organizing the singing of the national anthem, and would be penalized if teams failed to do so in a timely manner.
+Ties in the standings were broken by which team had incurred fewer penalties over the season, instead of the plus-minus point system we see today.
+The head referees decided the number of balls on the court before each game started.

-In the beginning, there were five LDL match styles: Classic Dodgeball, Doctor Dodgeball, Double Dodgeball, Corners, Cones.
-Classic has remained the same throughout the years, but all other games have had significant changes since year one.
-The original Doctor Dodgeball had one doctor, however there was no net on the court.
+In the beginning, there were five LDL game styles: Classic dodgeball, Doctor dodgeball, Double dodgeball, Corners, and Cones.
+Classic has remained the same throughout the years, but all other games have undergone significant changes over the years.
+The original Doctor dodgeball style had one doctor, however there was no net on the court.
 The doctor was safe inside what is now known as the assassins zone and had to drag players from all over the court back into this zone to bring them back to life.
-Double Dodgeball is the ancestor of Assassins.
+Double dodgeball was the ancestor of the Assassins style.
 Hit players went to the opposing side’s baseline and could only rejoin their team once they retrieved a ball and hit a player on the opposing side.
 Corners saw the court split into four sections with teams occupying two corners diagonal to one another.
-While balls were still lined up on the centre line of the gym for game start, once the game was underway, you had to play dodgeball on two fronts, and could not leave your corner.
+Balls were lined up on the center line of the gym for game start, and once the game was underway, you had to play dodgeball on two fronts, and could not leave your corner.

 The 2004-2005 Season

 Following the inaugural season, the rest of Lister quickly realized how much fun they had missed out on and league participation nearly doubled to 1200 participants and 34 teams for the 2004-2005 season.
-With the second season, came the modernization of the All Star Tournament.
-Teams were chosen from each tower, by the Executive Team of the day, and played a three-day tournament during the last weekend of Fall Semester.
+With the second season came the modernization of the AllStar tournament.
+Teams were chosen from each tower, by the Executive Team of the day, and played a three-day tournament during the last weekend of the Fall semester.

-Doctor dodgeball also saw the introduction of the Doctor Net, although it was placed much closer to the wall then players would see today.
-The number of dodgeball on the court was set at nine and the Head Referee randomly placed the Ball of Triumph on the court.
+Doctor dodgeball also saw the introduction of the Doctor Net, although it was placed much closer to the wall than it is today.
+The number of dodgeballs on the court was set at nine and the Head Referee randomly placed the Ball of Triumph on the court.
 The Ball of Triumph was a dodgeball coated in duct tape, which held devastating consequences.

 The 2005-2006 Season

-Transitioning to the 2005-2006 season, the jerseys saw a change of the target logo to a smaller logo, then the first one designed for the league.
-With two seasons in the books, the LDL started to see the attraction the league still had for alumni players, and because of this, the first Alumni Tournament was introduced during the All Star weekend.
-Both tournament took place over the first weekend in March.
+Transitioning into the 2005-2006 season, the jerseys saw the inclusion of the target logo, the first one designed for the league.
+With two seasons in the books, the LDL started to see the attraction the league still had for alumni players, and because of this, the first Alumni tournament was introduced during the AllStar weekend of the 05-06 season.
+Both tournaments took place over the first weekend in March.

 2006 and On